RBrooksDK/codelabs/Tutorials/SimpleIMDB/001 Simple IMDB Exercises.md

 Right click on your _schema_ folder, and select the "Run SQL Script...".

-This should import a new schema, the dvd rental.
+This should import a new schema, the simple_imdb.

 Then, you must import data.
 Download the data her:

 [Simple IMDb data](IMDB_shows_data.sql)

 And then run it, in the same way as before.
-You should now have a "dvdrental" schema with data.
+You should now have a "simple_imdb" schema with data.
 Verify this.

 The below is a Global Relations Diagram to get an overview of the database: